DrawAble: Making Layered Portraits by Mike Barrett Part Three

 By Mike Barrett

 Mike is an artist, digital creative and photographer whose work combines words, drawings, photographs, music and sound.
-This resource continues the work started in Step 1 and shows young learners how to enhance their autobiographical portraits by adding a vibrant background.
+This resource finalises the work started in Step 1 and Step 2, and shows young learners how to combine their portraits with their collage backgrounds.

 Mike Barrett